eclipse-che/che-dashboard/CONTRIBUTING.md

 1. Open the `tools` container within the editor.
 2. For an OpenShift cluster, execute the `oc login` command with your cluster credentials.
 For a Kubernetes cluster, configure the `~/.kube/config` file.
-3. Execute the `[UD] start` task defined in the devfile by following the steps 1 and 2 from [Running devfile tasks to download yarn dependencies and build the project](#running-devfile-tasks-to-download-yarn-dependencies-and-build-the-project) to start the dashboard instance.
+3. Execute the `[UD] start` task defined in the devfile by following the steps 1 and 2 from [Running Devfile Tasks for Downloading Dependencies and Building the Project](#running-devfile-tasks-for-downloading-dependencies-and-building-the-project) to start the dashboard instance.
 4. Wait for the VS Code notification confirming that local server is now listening on port 8080.
 Click on `Open in New Tab` to open a new tab running the latest Dashboard changes.

 ### Debugging

-To start the Dashboard for debugging, run the `[UD] build` and `[UD] start` tasks by following the steps 1 and 2 from  [Running devfile tasks to download yarn dependencies and build the project](#running-devfile-tasks-to-download-yarn-dependencies-and-build-the-project).
+To start the Dashboard for debugging, run the `[UD] build` and `[UD] start` tasks by following the steps 1 and 2 from  [Running Devfile Tasks for Downloading Dependencies and Building the Project](#running-devfile-tasks-for-downloading-dependencies-and-building-the-project).

 Debugging the dashboard-frontend and dashboard-backend can be done with your browser developer tools.
 For Chrome DevTools, this can be done from the `Sources` tab.
 For debugging the backend, open the dedicated Chrome DevTools for Node.js.